SPOILERS for the Mummy's Mask Adventure Path ahead.

 The doors opened into an empty chamber with stone masks representing Pharasma set in the four corners.
 Against the wall opposite the entrance stood a huge stone disk resting in a track in the floor.
 This disk appeared to be a doorway.
-Uto cast detect magic and examined the room, finding nothing magical.
+Uto cast a spell to detect magical emanations and examined the room, finding nothing magical.
 Koori scanned for traps and also found the chamber clear.
 They lit torches and set them in the brackets behind the four masks, hoping that might activate the disk door, but nothing happened.
 Azzaria and Uto combined their strength to push the stone aside.

 The stale air that issued from the next room smelled of death to Koori.
 In the center of the next room was a 10’ square pit, which proved to be an opening into a shaft some 75’ deep.
 Uto dropped a torch down the shaft so they could see the bottom.
 At the edge of the opening a piton had been hammered between the stones of the floor, and a length of rope was tied to the eye of the piton, the other end descending into the shaft.
 But on examination the group discovered that the rope had been cut about five feet from the piton.